Ship live translations

 true |

-Enable YouTube audio stream input for speech-to-text. |
+Enable YouTube URL input for live streams and personal sessions. |

 mic_input |